Pedrush/Bayesian-Inference-Tutorials/README.md

-# Bayesian-Inference-Tutorials
+# Bayesian Inference Tutorials
-Bayesian inference tutorials based on A/B tests.
+Bayesian inference notebooks showcasing how to perform bayesian statistical analysis of an A/B test for certain types of variables.

 Sample of my data science work :)